-Figure 1: Comparative-Static Analysis in the AD-AS framework.
+Figure 3: Comparative-Static Analysis in the AD-AS framework.

-Note: The Figure display the changes in aggregate demand (AD) and supply (AS) in response to the Spanish Labor Market Reforms in 2010 (left picture) and the impact of policy measurements regarding the improvement in Entrepreneurial activity (right picture) in a price(P)-income(Y) diagram.
-L, E and K stand for non-wage labor cost, agents expectation on investment revenues and a technology shock, respectively.
-The points of equilibrium are marked with a $Q_i$ with $i = \{0, 1\}$ .
+Note: The Figure displays the changes in aggregate demand (AD) and supply (AS) in response to the RDL (left panel) and the impact of policy interventions regarding the improvement in Entrepreneurial activity (right panel) in a price(P)/income(Y) diagram.
+L, E and K stand for non-wage labor cost, agents' expectations and a technology shock, respectively.
+The points of equilibrium are marked with a Q_i with $i = \{0, 1\}$.